Multi-purpose lemon cream sauce recipe. Suitable for fish, chicken, vegetables, pasta and even red meats.

 **Must use heavy cream.

-***If you'd like to shorten the time for the sauce to thicken, mix the corn starch with 1 tbsp cold water to create a slurry.
+***If you are using chicken stock and you'd like to shorten the time for the sauce to thicken, mix the corn starch with 1 tbsp cold water to create a slurry.
+Otherwise do not use this ingredient.

 More Cream Sauce Recipes